Advancing data-driven women into the jobs of tomorrow

 The DS4A / Women program targets elite professionals from these “nearby” fields and provides applied data science training, mentor-mentee matching, professional development workshops, unparalleled networking opportunities, and access to a career fair with some of the world’s top employers.

-How can this impact my company’s recruiting goals?
+How can this impact my firm's recruiting goals?

-Correlation One will select the top 250 applicants to participate in DS4A / Women as mentees.
-Employer Partner firms will have multiple opportunities to interface with these candidates directly throughout the program, in addition to receiving comprehensive recruitment data for all applicants of the program including data profiles, resumes, career interests and C1 technical assessment scores.
+Correlation One will select the top applicants to participate in the program as Fellows.
+Employer Partner firms will have multiple opportunities to interface with these candidates directly throughout the program, in addition to receiving comprehensive recruitment data for all, including data profiles.

-How will this impact my company’s talent brand?
+How will this impact my firm's talent brand?

-Employer Partners for DS4A / Women are publicly affirming their commitment to solving data science’s gender divide.
-Correlation One will actively promote its sponsors across email, social, and PR channels leading up to, during, and after the program.
-Employer Partners will also have the opportunity to speak throughout the program and share insights around what makes their organization a category leader and a champion for diversity & inclusion.
+By providing Mentors, Employer Partners for the program publicly affirm their commitment to solving the problem of representation in data and analytics.
+Correlation One will actively promote each Employer Partner across email, social, and PR channels leading up to, during, and after the program.
+Employer Partners will also have the opportunity to speak throughout the program and share insights about what makes their organization a category leader and a champion for diversity and inclusion.

-When and where is DS4A / Women taking place?
+When is the DS4A / Women program taking place?